escopecz/veetr/docs/PLATFORMIO.md

-# PlatformIO Configuration for Luna Sailing Dashboard
+# PlatformIO Configuration for Veetr

 This project uses PlatformIO for ESP32 firmware development with a unified configuration at the root level.